seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

 Alot of mod related issues can be fixed by first installing this script: https://github.com/marzent/ffxiv-on-mac

+Dalamud plugin issues?
+Restart your game and crossover.
+Sometimes this happens.
+(No known fix)

+------------------------------------------------------------------------------------------------------------

 If you feel I've missed anything or run into issue installing, use the issue tracker here, and i'll try and assist.

-------------------------------------------------------------------------------------------------------------

 Good luck!

 -Seathasky